timadeshola/business-listing/README.md

 View all roles
 View role by role name

-Country Management Module
+Business Management Module

 Add business
 Update business
 Delete business
-View all countries
+View all businesses
 View business by business name

+Contact Management Module
+This module is meant for managing contacts for the businesses.
+* Address Sub-Module
+ - State
+ - Country

 Roles:
 S/N	    Role	    Access Control      Description

 1. Admin	    Super Admin         Super admin can add, update, delete and view every module on the system
-2. User	    User                User can only view countries
+2. User	    User                User can only view business

 DEPLOYMENT

 Local Deployment:
-Pull the source code from github repository here or download as zip file: https://github.com/timadeshola/countries.git
+Pull the source code from github repository here or download as zip file: https://github.com/timadeshola/business-listing.git

 If you download as zip file, extract the zip code,
 * open IntelliJ, click on open existing project,